Jabrils/SDEC/readme.md

-                        it off to you (default: False) -hom, --handoffmulti  add -hom if you want to the AI to plot a distr & hand it off to you (default: False) -i, --init            add -i if you want to initilize from some data (default: False)
+                        it off to you (default: False) -hom, --handoffmulti  add -hom if you want to the AI to plot a distr & hand it off to you (default: False) -i, --init            add -i if you want to initialize from some data (default: False)
   -p, --predict         add -p if you want to predict (default: False) -lm, --load_model     add -lm if you want to load the model for further